fenago/ansible-course/md/Lab_2.md

 from running into each other, but I have not done this here as I wanted to provide you with an easy-to-interpret example.

-As you review playbooks, variable files, and so on, you will see these structures used over and over again.
-Although simple in definition, they are very important---a missed level of indentation or a missing [-] instance at the start of a list item can cause your entire playbook to fail to run.
-As we discovered, you can put all of these various constructs together.
 One additional example is provided in the following code block of a [variables] file for you to consider, which shows the various examples we have covered all in one place: